-The city of Lund in southern Sweden has relied on conventional high temperature district heating for more than 60 years.
-The latest upgrade to this network, a low temperature district heating (LTDH) system will supply heat with increased efficiency and cost savings to residences and businesses.
+The city of Lund in southern Sweden has relied on conventional high-temperature district heating for more than 60 years.
+The latest upgrade to this network, a low-temperature district heating (LTDH) system will supply heat with increased efficiency and cost savings to residences and businesses.
 MAX IV Laboratory and the European Spallation Source Source (ESS) will play an instrumental role to deliver this reduced temperature heat to Brunnshög, the new city district currently being built in Lund, with accommodations for 40,000 people upon completion in 2050.

 Initiated in October 2017, COOL DH is a 4-year project funded by the EU Research and Innovation programme, Horizon 2020.
 The project is ongoing in Brunnshög district in Lund, Sweden, and Østerby district in Høje-Taastrup, Denmark.
-The Danish city today utilizes a conventional district heating network, which will be converted to a LTDH system.
+The Danish city today utilizes a conventional district heating network, which will be converted to an LTDH system.

 Mutual benefits delivered

 Cooling for heating.
 This is the basic process from which MAX IV receives cooling for facility operations, beamlines and equipment in exchange for the heat output provided to Lund’s LTDH grid.
-This heat, delivered to residents, will have a regulated temperature of 65 degrees Celsius, a level safe against growth of legionella bacteria.
+This heat, delivered to residents, will have a regulated temperature of 65 degrees Celsius, a level safe against the growth of legionella bacteria.

 “At MAX IV a number of systems require water cooling to extract the heat generated as a by-product of the operation of the accelerators and beamlines,” said MAX IV Accelerator Director Pedro Fernandes Tavares.
-“An important fraction of that heat is generated by the radiofrequency power systems which provide the energy boost to the electron beam in a 250 metre long linear accelerator.
+“An important fraction of that heat is generated by the radiofrequency power systems which provide the energy boost to the electron beam in a 250-meter long linear accelerator.
 The water used in cooling those units is then reused for district heating.”

 The LTDH system began operating at MAX IV Laboratory in March 2020.
 Heated water at three different temperatures from the synchrotron is sent to the Energy Central building located onsite, where it is exchanged for cooling water.
 In addition, the building acts as a hub, connecting to the original, conventional district heating grid in Lund.
 Warmer water from MAX IV continues to be fed to the larger grid as well.
 This connection is important, for example, for MAX IV’s bi-annual system shutdown for scheduled maintenance.
 Heat delivery to Brunnshög customers during this period must be maintained.

-Near neighbour, ESS, which will be the world’s most powerful neutron source upon completion, will also deliver surplus heat to the district heating grid.
+Near neighbor, ESS, which will be the world’s most powerful neutron source upon completion, will also deliver surplus heat to the district heating grid.
 The heat generated when operating the ESS facility will be recovered by the central processing system (CPS), managed by ESS contractor E.ON.

 The process recovers the excess heat from three cooling circuits with different temperature levels, enabling ESS to deliver heat at both low and high temperatures to the local district heating system.

-ESS has developed it’s concept for the sustainable energy management system in collaboration with E.ON and Kraftringen.
+ESS has developed its concept for the sustainable energy management system in collaboration with E.ON and Kraftringen.